 So instead of motivating the webmasters to structurally speed up their lame websites, a light variant was declared mandatory, which in some cases could be as complex as a technical relaunch of the actual website.

 Even if the website owner now has a website with PageSpeed 100, fully responsive for any resolution – Google News remains denied to him as long as Google Amp is not additionally supported.

 As if a housebuilder were required to provide a roof for sun, rain and snow, depending on the weather conditions, instead of accepting one made of a material that can withstand all conditions.

 You would have liked Google to accept websites with a PageSpeed 80+ or 90+ for the Google News Top Stories.

-It often happens that a mobile user lands on the amp variant of a website and, for example.B. shares this link with friends or colleagues who then open the mobile amp version on their desktop PC – user-friendly is different.
-The whole thing is reminiscent of websites that deliver a desktop version instead of a responsive optimization for each resolution – Web 1.0.
+It then often happens that a mobile user lands on the amp version of a website and, for example, shares this link with friends or colleagues who then open the mobile amp version on their desktop PC – user-friendly is different.
+The whole thing is reminiscent of websites that deliver a separate mobile version in addition to a desktop version instead of Responsive optimization for every resolution – Web 1.0.